prof-rossetti/intro-to-python/exercises/codebase-cleanup/README.md

   + Practice writing and executing automated tests to verify your program behaves as expected, and incorporating automated testing into your development workflow.
   + Practice incorporating GitHub Pull Requests into your development workflow.
   + Practice running automated tests on a Continuous Integration server, and incorporating CI checks into your development workflow.
+  + Practice incorporating peer reviews and automated quality checks into your development workflow.

 ## Instructions